 Dhevatara Beach Hotel

 This property is 1 minute walk from the beach.
 Located on the island of Praslin, surrounded by lush forests and the Indian Ocean, Dhevatara Beach Hotel has spacious accommodation with free WiFi.
 It features an outdoor pool, a spa centre and barbecue facilities.
 Overlooking the eclectic water garden, the property’s à la carte restaurant serves fusion cuisine with Mediterranean, Asian, and Creole flavors.
 The open-air lounge bar offers fine wines, high tea and exotic cocktails.
-Guests can relax in Dhevatara Beach’s spa or choose from a variety of activities including canoeing and snorkellng.
-This beachfront boutique hotel offers free private parking on site.
-For more information, pricing, or to reserve your room, visit Dhevatara Beach Hotel.

 The highlight of hotel is its gorgeous stretch of beach, a feature that draws both vacationing couples and families with kids, and the hotel does a good job catering to both groups.
 Amenities include a lovely outdoor pool with a kids' section, a diving center, and a tranquil spa offering a wide list of treatments.
 The 80 guest rooms are pleasant and feature large furnished terraces.
 All rates include buffet breakfasts, dinners, and afternoon tea at the beach-facing restaurant.
-Also included are free weekly sunset cruises and fitness classes.
-For more information, pricing, or to reserve your room, visit Paradise Sun Hotel.